tldr-pages/tldr/contributing-guides/style-guide.md

 ```
 - Pre-translated alias page templates can be found [here](https://github.com/tldr-pages/tldr/blob/main/contributing-guides/translation-templates/alias-pages.md).

+## Description syntax

+- Use backticks for quoting in descriptions as they highlighted in GitHub.

 ## Token syntax

 User-provided values should use the `{{token}}` syntax